 The other possibility is that the guillotine will cut into the design.
 If that happens, then maybe nothing wrong will show in the finished leaflet.

-If text near the edge and some of it is cut off, it will look bad.
-If it’s a photo of a person and the guillotine cuts off part of the person’s eye, it will look bad.
+And if there is text near the edge and some of it is cut off, it will look bad.
+Finally, if it’s a photo of a person and the guillotine cuts off a small part of the person’s eye, it will look bad.

-On the other hand, if it’s a person’s shoulder that’s near the edge of the design, it wouldn’t matter whether a bit less or a bit more of their shoulder was cut off or how much shows in the finished leaflet.
+On the other hand, if it’s a person’s shoulder that’s near the edge of the design, it wouldn’t matter.
+It wouldn’t matter whether a bit less or a bit more of their shoulder was cut off or how much shows in the finished leaflet.

 That is where bleed in printing comes in.
 Printers typically suggest 3mm either side of the intended extent of the finished product.
 In our example that is 3mm greater than the finished A4 sheet.